Work with Vulnerabilities

 To help you test vulnerability fixes, you can replay an attack.

 Filtering helps you find vulnerabilities based on your criteria.
-In addition to creating and saving unique filters, we provided several quick filters, such as the New filter that shows the number of vulnerabilities found in the most recent scan.
+In addition to creating and saving unique filters, we provided several quick filters based on vulnerability statuses and the New filter that shows the number of vulnerabilities found in the most recent scan.
 In the search results, you can sort by the last time a vulnerability was found using the Last Discovered date.

 Use search filters to choose the attributes of the assets you want to find.
 The more filters you add, the more refined your results are.
 To see only the vulnerabilities that meet all of the filter criteria, combine filters using the AND operator.
 Use the OR operator to show all vulnerabilities that meet any of the filter criteria.